ethanbass/chromatographR/README.md

 install.packages("chromatographR")
 ```

-You can also install the latest development version of chromatographR from GitHub using the devtools package:
+However, it's recommended to install the latest development version of chromatographR from GitHub using the devtools package:

 ```
 install.packages("remotes")